Robert W. Olszewski

-Robert William Olszewski (pronounced ol-shes-ski) (born May 2, 1945) is a painter and miniatures artist primarily known for his work with Goebel and Disney, along with Harmony Ball Company and Enesco, LLC.
+Robert William Olszewski (pronounced ol-shes-ski) (born May 2, 1945) is a painter and miniatures artist who has worked with Disney, Enesco, and other companies.

-Artistic Beginnings
+Early life and education

-Robert William Olszewski was born on May 2, 1945 to William and Anna Ajak Olszewski in the rural town of Natrona Heights, Pennsylvania and was the second of two sons.
-William Vance Olszewski, a steelworker, died of a heart attack at the age of 43 in 1955 when Robert Olszewski was 9 years old.
+Olszewski was born on May 2, 1945, in Natrona Heights, Pennsylvania, to William and Anna Ajak Olszewski.
+He is the second of two sons.
+His father, William Vance Olszewski, a steel worker, died of a heart attack at the age of 43 in 1955 when Robert Olszewski was nine-years-old.

 Olszewski's interest in painting began at an early age and he won several local awards for his work during high school.
-After graduating from Har-Brack high school in 1963, he attended Indiana University of Pennsylvania (IUP), working in steel mills and building railroad cars to pay for tuition while showing his paintings in local and Pittsburgh area art galleries.
-He graduated in 1968, with a Bachelor of Science in Art Education.
+After graduating from Har-Brack High School in 1963, he attended Indiana University of Pennsylvania (IUP), where he worked in steel mills and helped build railroad cars to pay for tuition and showed his paintings in local and Pittsburgh-area art galleries.
+In 1968, he graduated with a Bachelor of Science in art education.

-Olszewski married Linda Liedtke (divorced 1983) just days after graduation and they moved to Camarillo, California with the hopes that California would provide a better market for his art and allow Robert to earn a living as an artist.
+Olszewski married Linda Liedtke following his graduation, and they moved to Camarillo, California.
 Olszewski taught art at a junior high school while continuing to pursue painting as a career.
 He painted almost daily, shipping his works to galleries and exhibitions.
+The couple subsequently divorced.

+Career

 Early Miniaturization

 In 1972, one of Olszewski's paintings was stolen from an exhibition in Las Vegas.
 When the police asked Robert to provide a photograph of the original painting, he reproduced it from memory as a 3" x 3" miniature and mailed the reproduction to the police.
 This event prompted Robert to use miniaturization as a teaching tool in his art classroom.

 In 1975, Olszewski began his first miniatures project–a dollhouse for his two-year-old daughter in 1:12 scale.
 After a neighbor expressed interest in the dollhouse, Robert copied this design and eventually sold three more dollhouses.

 After speaking with a dentist friend about carving teeth out of wax, Olszewski realized he could use the same method for figurines.
 In 1977, Olszewski carved his first in-scale miniature figurine to place on one of the dollhouse's bookcases.
 Thus, he began using the "lost wax" casting method, which involves carving a piece of wax, casting it, and creating a mold.
 Using a nail, a screwdriver, and his wax casting method, Robert created "Lady with an Urn," his first professional figurine.

 Using the lost wax method, Olszewski was able to reproduce his original figurines and sell them at miniature shows and conventions.
 Within a year, he became popular and profitable enough to leave his teaching job in 1978 to become a full-time artist.
 He set up a "studio" in his bedroom closet to carve and paint cast bronze miniatures.
 Here, Robert created and produced himself 14 different figurines and about 4,000 hand-painted replicas from 1977 to 1978.